Javierdemarco/javierdemarcowebsite/website/content/projects/configfiles.md

 2. RC file
 How openbox behaves.
 <br>
-There is a separate post for this issue, as it is quite long.
+There is a separate post for this issue.

 ### Alacritty